calinortan/training-plan-visualizer/README.md

 2. **Track Your Progress**:

-   - Click on any day to mark it as completed (green)
+   - Mark key workouts and long runs as completed
-   - Click again to unmark it
+   - Enter your actual weekly mileage; the tile is marked as completed when you meet or exceed the target
    - Today's date is highlighted with a blue border and pulsing animation

 3. **View Statistics**:

-   - Overall progress bar shows completion percentage
-   - Weekly cards show individual week progress
+   - See total/target mileage, completed mileage, and progress bars
    - Overview cards display key metrics

 4. **Data Persistence**: